This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 [blog updated April 2019]

 Jane Brody, the well-known New York Times science writer, has done more to advance public health information than anyone in the past twenty-five years.
 I should know, I’ve been reading her column religiously since I started medical residency over 25 years ago.
 She is fair and careful to present the facts and then weigh in with her own opinion.

 On November 27, 2017, in the Science section of the New York Times in her column Personal Health titled: New Recognition for Chronic Fatigue, she sets out to validate what so many patients have sought for decades who have suffered from Chronic Fatigue Syndrome – they are not crazy!

 Ms. Brody thankfully debunks the common misconceptions about Chronic Fatigue Syndrome by doctors: “It’s all in your head,” “Your depressed,” and “You can exercise your way out of this.”
 But nothing could be further from the truth.

-The new thinking about Chronic Fatigue Syndrome is that multiple systems in the body may be under functioning and a truly comprehensive plan needs to be outlined to help each patient.
-My two mentors in this field of diagnosing and treating CFIDS (chronic fatigue immune dysfunction) are Dr. Jacob Teitelbaum ( author of From Fatigue to Fantastic) and Dr. Sarah Myhill, the British physician.
+My two mentors in this field of diagnosing and treating CFIDS (chronic fatigue immune dysfunction) are Dr. Jacob Teitelbaum ( author of From Fatigued to Fantastic) and Dr. Sarah Myhill, the British physician.